CynicalMouse/Integrated-Project-One/README.md

   - Vertical and Horizontal
     - Diagonal probably works but not tested
 - Death and Respawn
+  - Run into the block with a cross in it to die

 ## Bugs
 None that i know of currently